 Wouldn’t today be an awesome day to bake chocolate chip cookies?
 Dust off your superhero cape, cuz’ you’re gonna need it after baking these King Arthur Chocolate Chip Cookies.

 You might get a kick out of a funny story that happened to me regarding a chocolate chip cookie recipe.
-And I hope you’ll take a quick minute to read it now, because it’ll definitely get you in a cheery baking mood: Entrepreneur of Sorts
+It might get you in a cheery baking mood.

 So everyone in our house loves warm chocolate chip cookies with a tall glass of ice cold milk.
 This King Arthur Chocolate Chip Cookies recipe is our favorite.